How to Pack Fragile Items % Simple Guide

 - Use a strong, double-layer cardboard box.

-- Make sure its slightly larger than the item, so theres room for cushioning
+- Make sure it%j slightly larger than the item, so there%j room for cushioning

 2. Wrap Each Item Carefully